-During the 80s I was a hands on dad as I just lost my job it was fun it was exciting and it was damn demanding.
+During the 80s I was a hands-on dad as I just lost my job it was fun it was exciting and it was damn demanding.
 But!
-I learnt so much from my children.
+I learned so much from my children.
 All my time management skills I owe to them.
 My two sons, in turn, have become hands-on dads.

 Today, however, times have changed more and more dads have become involved with their children, from pushing prams, bottle feeding and changing diapers.
 I’m extremely proud of my two sons as they are fantastic with their kids and make it look so simple.